gselzer/musical-train/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.

+Welcome to the world of Pockemon
+Press any key to encounter.

+You encounter a pockemon **Name**

+To check the property of **Name**, enter 0;

+To catch it, enter 1;

+To check what pockemon balls you have, enter 2;

+to check the probability of catching it, enter 3;

+To look at the pockemons you have, enter 4;

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.